Harris still scoring, leading young Lady Rebels

 “I talk to them while they’re on the court and let them know that mistakes are OK,” she said.
 “Just keep playing, never give up.
 If they keep that mindset and stay positive, they get involved pretty good.”

 Harris’ time away from the court has not hindered her game.
-She poured in 28 points on Saturday in a 41-31 win over Itawamba AHS at the Bank of Pontotoc Classic.
+She poured in 28 points last Saturday in a 41-31 win over Itawamba AHS at the Bank of Pontotoc Classic.

 Harris made 10 of 21 field goals, including 4 of 8 from 3-point range.
 She also had six rebounds and four steals.